MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 ## Request an approval

-Create a new vacation request in the SharePoint Online list you created earlier in this walk-through.
+Create a vacation request in the SharePoint Online list you created earlier in this walk-through.

-Your request should look like this:
+Your request should look like this image:

 ![vacation request](./media/sharepoint-approvals/vacation-request.png)